LdDl/road-anomaly-detection/README.md

 @w.i.p.

 ## Installation and usage

+**Important notice**: it has been tested on Ubuntu 22.04.3 LTS only!

 It is needed to compile it via Rust programming language compiler (here is docs: https://www.rust-lang.org/learn/get-started) currently.
 If further I'll make a Dockerfile for CPU atleast and may be for GPU/CUDA.

 Compilation from source code: